fiskaly/fiskaly-sdk-swift/CONTRIBUTING.md

 - **One issue, one bug:** Please report a single bug per issue.
 - **Provide reproduction steps:** List all the steps necessary to reproduce the issue.
 The person reading your bug report should be able to follow these steps to reproduce your issue with minimal effort.
-Optional:
-- **Add a log-file:** If your problem has to do with the client, make sure to enable the Debug-Mode and attach the generated log-file to your issue.
+- **Optional: Add a log-file:** If your problem has to do with the client, make sure to enable the Debug-Mode and attach the generated log-file to your issue.
-- **Add a request-id:** If you are having a problem with one of our APIs and you are receiving a response from said API, make sure to add the Request-ID from the headers so we can check out the request easily without the need to search for it.
+- **Optional: Add a request-id:** If you are having a problem with one of our APIs and you are receiving a response from said API, make sure to add the Request-ID from the headers so we can check out the request easily without the need to search for it.

 ## Pull Requests